Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 Physician assistants can be licensed but not certified - they need to pass their certification exam to be certified.
 PAs can work without certification but will face few options.

-PAs are lifelong learners, and maintaining certification requires one hundred continuing medical education (CME) credits every two years and recertification examinations, the Physician Assistant National Recertification Exam (PANRE) every ten years.
+PAs are lifelong learners, and maintaining certification requires one hundred continuing medical education (CME) credits every two years, recertification examinations, and the Physician Assistant National Recertification Exam (PANRE/PANRE-LA) every ten years.
 PA certification maintenance mirrors the physician certification maintenance process.

 PAs must complete training at an accredited institution to be licensed as a PA.